CNES/rastertools/docs/usage.rst

 .. _usage:

-.. currentmodule:: eolab.rastertools
+.. currentmodule:: eolab.georastertools

 =============
 API Reference
 =============

-rastertools
+georastertools
 -----------

-Rastertools can be activated by calling the API :obj:`eolab.rastertools.run_tool`.
+georastertools can be activated by calling the API :obj:`eolab.georastertools.run_tool`.

 .. autofunction:: run_tool

 Example of use in python code::

-    from eolab.rastertools import run_tool
+    from eolab.georastertools import run_tool
     run_tool(args="radioindice --help".split())

 Alternatively, every raster tools can be activated with their own API: